-In table 5 we see the prediction errors of the different models.
+The 6 reports the prediction errors of the different models.
 In this and later tables of this section, we include two additional models, Memory-1 and flexible memory-1.
-These two models are similar to the learning models, but without learning, essentially setting $\lambda = 0$ .
+These two models are similar to the learning models, but without learning, essentially setting $\lambda = 0$.
 In the memory-1 model, we simply estimate a mixture of memory-1 strategies, that are the same in all treatments.
-In the flexible memory-1 model, the cooperation probabilities at different memory-1 histories depend on $\Delta^{RD}$ .
+In the flexible memory-1 model, the cooperation probabilities at different memory-1 histories depend on Δ^{RD} .